This section answers some of the questions most commonly asked about the disease modifying drugs (DMDs).

 I'm really scared of needles, can I still go onto a DMD?

 The drugs that are self injected use a device that automatically performs the injection and also means you don’t see the needle, a bit like the pens used by people with diabetes to inject insulin.
 Your MS team can show you these devices, but if you do not want to inject you may also be eligible for one of the treatments taken as a pill.
+Bear in mind that some DMDs require regular blood tests to monitor how you are getting on, and these may involve needles.

 Do these medicines contain animal products?